 Our net cash flows provided by operating activities are primarily used to fund investments in the capacity and reliability of our network and the further expansion of our products and services, as well as scheduled repayments of our indebtedness and periodic contributions to MCC.
-Our liquidity requirements in the foreseeable future include scheduled term loan amortization of \$4.5 million during the remainder of 2012 and \$9.0 million in each of the years ending December 31, 2013 and 2014, and \$77.7 million of outstanding loans under our revolving credit facility, which is scheduled to expire on December 31, 2014.
+As of September 30, 2012, our near-term liquidity requirements included scheduled term loan amortization of \$2.3 million during the remainder of 2012 and \$9.0 million in each of the years ending December 31, 2013 and 2014.